 |12.||Nikon D600||Y||mono / mono||Y||Y||mini||2.0||-||-||-|

 |13.||Panasonic GX9||Y||stereo / mono||-||-||micro||2.0||Y||-||Y|

 |17.||Panasonic FZ1000||Y||stereo / mono||Y||-||micro||2.0||Y||Y||-|

 It is notable that the 6D has a hotshoe, while the TZ200 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Travel and landscape photographers will find it useful that the 6D has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The TZ200 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 6D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 6D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 6D was succeeded by the Canon 6D Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So how do things add up?
 Is there a clear favorite between the Canon 6D and the Panasonic TZ200?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.